Redesigning the Overwolf Developer Console, starting with the Production Channel

 The redesigned New release flow rollout in action

-This video provides a walkthrough of the entire release flow, from the initial release to phased rollout management.
+A walkthrough of the full release flow, from initial release through phased rollout.

 RESULTS